 Objective and subjective evaluations clearly show better performance for the CSG model over the baseline methods.

-The next section evaluates the benefits introduced by considering emotion in the expression-aware CSG models.
+The next section evaluates the benefits introduced by considering emotion in the expression-dependent CSG models.

-6.3 Expression-Aware CSG Models
+6.3 Expression-Dependent CSG Models

 This section evaluates the CSG-Emo-Aware and CSG-Emo-Adapted models.
-The objective evaluations consider the log-likelihood estimations (Sec.
-5.4.1), and the accuracy of emotion classifier trained on the original data and tested on the synthesized results.
-The subjective evaluations consider the preference and expressiveness of the expression-aware models.
+The objective evaluations consider the loglikelihood estimations (Sec.
+5.3.1), and the accuracy of emotion classifier trained on the original data and tested on the synthesized results.
+The subjective evaluations consider the preference and expressiveness of the expression-dependent models.

 Objective Evaluation: We estimate the distribution of the samples using the Parzen window density estimator.
 The number of the test samples (i.e., frames) across emotional classes are 62K for anger, 107K for happiness, 92K for sadness and 106K for frustration.
 We generate the same number of samples using each of the models.
-Table 2 gives the loglikelihood of the test samples evaluated on the distribution of the generated samples.
-All the pairwise comparisons between the CSG model and each of the expression-aware CSG models are statistically significant (z-test: p-value < 0.05), with two exceptions: the comparison between CSG and CSG-Emo-Adapted for sadness and the comparison between the CSG and CSG-Emo-Aware for frustration.
+Table 2 gives the log-likelihood of the test samples evaluated on the distribution of the generated samples.
+All the pairwise comparisons between the CSG model and each of the expressiondependent CSG models are statistically significant (t-test: pvalue < 0.05), with two exceptions: the comparison between CSG and CSG-Emo-Adapted for sadness and the comparison between the CSG and CSG-Emo-Aware for frustration.
 These results indicate that adding emotion in the models help in generating samples that are closer to the original sequences.
 Table 2 shows that the CSG-Emo-Adapted model constantly achieves better results than the CSG-Emo-Aware model.
 All the pairwise comparisons between the CSG-Emo-Aware and CSG-Emo-Adapted models are statistically significant (p-value < 0.05).
-Adapting the top layers is an effective method to create expressive-aware models for lip motion.
+Adapting the top layers is an effective method to create expressive-dependent models for lip motion.

 We evaluate whether the generated lip movements convey emotional cues by training an emotion classifier.
 Using the same train, test and validation partitions used for the models, we train a categorical emotion classifier on the original motion capture data.
 The classification tasks use lip motion sequence to recognize anger, happiness, sadness, and frustration.
 Since the emotional labels are assigned to each speaking turn, we extract sentence-level features by extracting statistics from the 45D orofacial pose parameters.
-The statistical features include mean, median, first quartile, third quartile, minimum, maximum and standard deviation, resulting in a 315D feature vector (45 parameters × 7 functionals).
-We have 1,898 training samples across anger (359), happiness (525), sadness (390) and frustration (624).
-The validation set has 624 speaking turns (anger-132, happiness-187, sadness-111, and frustration-194), and the test set has 617 speaking turns (anger-129, happiness-169, sadness-152, and frustration-167).
-We train a SVM classifier, maximizing the F_1 -score (i.e., F_1 -score = $2 \times \frac{precision \times recall}{precision + recall}$ on the validation set to determine the kernel function and the soft margin parameter.
-The best result on the validation set was obtained with a linear kernel and a soft margin equals to c = 0.8.
-We evaluate this model on the test set, using the original motion capture recordings and the lip trajectories generated by the CSG models.
-Table 3 shows the results in terms of accuracy, recall, precision, and F1-score.
-The classifier tested with the original data achieves an F1score of 61.5%.
-The same classifier tested with the samples model log-likelihood: MEAN (STD) ang hap sad fru CSG -76.410 (130.751) -77.139 (183.269) -162.832 (208.430) -148.145 (239.602) CSG-Emo-Adapted -72.495 (119.353) -75.365 (168.302) -163.679 (229.455) -136.634 (226.355) CSG-Emo-Aware -74.201 (116.977) -81.103 (189.359) -179.041 (245.666) -147.291 (232.307)
+The statistical features include mean, median, first model log-likelihood: MEAN (STD) ang hap sad fru CSG -76.410 (130.751) -77.139 (183.269) -162.832 (208.430) -148.145 (239.602) CSG-Emo-Adapted -72.495 (119.353) -75.365 (168.302) -163.679 (229.455) -136.634 (226.355) CSG-Emo-Aware -74.201 (116.977) -81.103 (189.359) -179.041 (245.666) -147.291 (232.307)